Worth It (Mya song): Composition

 While speaking with Sheen magazine, Mya detailed what "Worth It" was about, responding, "Worth It" is about keeping the faith and fight in your grind, centering self in spirituality while addressing and combatting outside voices, redefining success, and eventually reaching victory with peace of mind with patience and of course prayer.
 A collaborative effort, "Worth It" lyrics were written by songwriter Cliff Lewis and Mya.
 On top of writing the song's lyrics, the singer arranged the track's vocal production and served as engineer as well.
 While singer–songwriter Kes Kross adopted the song's melody.
 Additional background vocals were provided by singer–songwriter Sha Sha Jones.
 Frequent collaborator and musician Lamar "MyGuyMars" Edwards handled the single's production.
 Malcolm "Tariq" Smith, another frequent collaborator was responsible for mixing and mastering.

 With a common runtime of two minutes and fifty-two seconds, "Worth It," a compelling blend of boastful and introspective lyrics is an inspirational song which encompasses ancestral elements of hip-hop/soul where Mya employs a rap-sung cadence, detailing the trials and tribulations of being an artist and its fruitful rewards.
 Reflecting on her career and tenacity, the singer bars include: "How I keep looking younger and younger/ It's the genes and all this foreign fruit I keeps in my stomach/ Not to mention I'd rather prefer to stay out the public/ Cuz I'm on it, best believe I own it publishing and masters/I mastered my craft and yeah you know/ My foot's on the gas."
 For her alter ego's blunt cadence, she cites conscious and classic hip-hop trailblazers such as Mos Def, Common, Digable Planets, Black Thought, André 3000, and Erykah Badu.

-Music video

-An official lyric music video was released.